The topic of this page is Diabetes and Diabetes Medications.

-As the name implies, rapid acting insulin works rapidly once it is injected into the body, usually within 5-10 minutes.
+As the name implies, rapid acting insulin works, yes, you guessed it: rapidly once it is injected into the body, usually within 5-10 minutes.

 This type of insulin should be taken before or after eating.
 Strength peaks about 1-2 hours and works up to 4 hours.